Introduction

 Pattern 1: The Promising Start That Goes Quiet

-In the first month a lot of things happen.
-Onboarding calls, detailed audit, account manager that knows your brand and answers your messages within the hour...
-And then, the handoff happens.
+The first month feels great.
+Onboarding calls, a detailed audit, an account manager who knows your brand and answers your messages within the hour.

-A new account manager needs two weeks to “get up to speed."
-Six weeks later, there is another one, and each reset wipes out brand knowledge and restarts the strategy from scratch.
+A new account manager needs two weeks to "get up to speed."
+Six weeks later, there's another one.
+Each reset wipes out brand knowledge and restarts the strategy from scratch.

-This happens structurally.
-Agencies usually sell more accounts than their senior team can handle, and then they get quietly reassigned to juniors.
-Multiple brands report even three to four different manager changes within one year done by the same agency.
+This isn't accidental, it's structural.
+Agencies sell more accounts than their senior team can handle, then quietly reassign accounts to juniors.
+Multiple brands report three to four manager changes within a single year at the same agency.

-You will spot this by fewer proactive updates, generic weekly reports, and recommendations that contradict what the previous manager has set up.
+You'll spot it in three signals: fewer proactive updates, increasingly generic weekly reports, and recommendations from your new manager that contradict what the previous one set up.

 Pattern 2: Weekly Reports, Zero Optimization

 The agency sends a weekly report.
-It has spend, revenue, and ACoS included, and nothing will look obviously wrong until three weeks pass and you notice that nothing has actually changed in your account.
+Spend, revenue, ACoS — formatted into a clean email.
+Nothing looks obviously wrong, until three weeks pass and you realize nothing has actually changed in your account.

-That’s what makes optimization and reporting so different, and most sellers don’t even realize they are only getting one of them.
+This is the difference between reporting and optimization, and most sellers don't realize they're only getting one of them.

-Optimizing is active work inside the account.
-The team should adjust bids based on that morning’s conversion data.
-Negative keywords should be added within 24 hours of a search term burning its budget.
+Optimization is active work inside the account.
+Bids adjusted based on this morning's conversion data.
+Negative keywords added within 24 hours of a search term burning its budget.
+Underperforming ad groups restructured.
+New match types tested.

-Ad groups that are underperforming should be adjusted.
-New match types should be tested.
-That type of work either happens daily, or it doesn’t happen at all.
+That work either happens daily, or it doesn't happen at all.

 Pattern 3: Inflated Results That Hide the Real Numbers

-In a monthly report, where ACoS shows improvement from 38% to 29%, what is not shown is the organic ranking, which has stalled for two months.
-The total revenue stays flat, and every sale is now ad-attributed instead of organic.
+The monthly report shows ACoS improving from 38% to 29%.
+What it doesn't show is that organic ranking has stalled for two months, total revenue is flat, and every sale is now ad-attributed instead of organic.

-So, you need to keep in mind one rule: if an agency only shows ad metrics and never mentions TACoS or organic rank, that is by design.
+One rule to remember: if an agency only shows ad metrics and never mentions TACoS or organic rank, that is by design.

 Pattern 4: Lock-In Clauses and Exit Friction

-By the time the third month arrives, you already know this partnership is not working.
-Now, you want to cancel, but the 30-day notice clause appears.
+By month three, you already know the partnership isn't working.
+You want to cancel — but the 30-day notice clause appears.
 Or the minimum-term lock-in is buried on page four of the agreement.
-Or you missed a day, and now you get charged for the full month.
+Or you missed a day, so now you get charged for the full month.

-These are all possible scenarios, so the exit strategy should be discussed before the partnership and not when times for exiting come.
-An agency that is confident in their results doesn't need to prevent you from leaving.
+The exit strategy should be discussed before the partnership starts, not when it's time to leave.
+An agency that's confident in its results doesn't need to prevent you from leaving.

-The 60-day money-back guarantee at Olifant Digital is the exact opposite of the lock-in clause.
-An agency that is willing to return money signals that there is something fundamentally different about their accountability.
+Olifant Digital's 60-day money-back guarantee is the exact opposite of a lock-in clause.
+An agency willing to return your money is signaling something fundamentally different about how it thinks about accountability, and about your right to leave.

 How to Read an Agency Differently This Time

-The first time, you probably asked about the agency’s experience, their case studies, and process, which are all reasonable questions.
-But they are not enough.
+The first time around, you probably asked about the agency's experience, their case studies, and their process.
+All reasonable questions.
+None of them are enough.

-Before you sign the next contract, here is what you need to verify with a specific language on your next call.
+Before you sign the next contract, here's what you need to verify, and the specific language to use on the call.

 A named senior account manager from the first day